Chamelaucium axillare

 Chamelaucium axillare, commonly known as Esperance waxflower, is a species of flowering plant in the family Myrtaceae endemic to Western Australia.

 The erect shrub typically grows to a height of 0.2 to 2 m.
 It blooms between September and December producing white-pink-red flowers.

 Often grown as an ornamental shrub it has scented evergreen foliage produces red buds and small white flowers.
 It can be grown as a light screen and used for cut flowers.

 Found along the south coast with a scattered distribution in the Goldfields-Esperance region of Western Australia where it grows in sandy soils.

 The species was originally described by the botanist George Bentham in 1867 Flora Australiensis.
-In 1882, Ferdinand von Mueller changed the name toDarwinia axillaris in his Systematic Census of Australian Plants, but the name has not been accepted by other authorities.
+In 1882, Ferdinand von Mueller changed the name to Darwinia axillaris in his Systematic Census of Australian Plants, but the name has not been accepted by other authorities.